 Architecture is another place where N2 has brutal effects.
 In code, we know that circular dependencies are bad, but aside from the directionality of dependencies, it’s better on balance for a component to have fewer dependencies on other components.
 When systems go bad, every piece starts to depend on every other piece.
 N components start to develop N2 connections between them.
-I called this bad but I think it’s important to realize that is not a sinister sort of bad, it’s just the natural way that systems grow.
+I call this bad but I think it’s important to realize that is not a sinister sort of bad, it’s just the natural way that systems grow.
 No developer is saying “oh, I want to mung up the system today” but there is a tendency toward connection in systems.
 You are working in component A and you find it needs something from library B. You get the benefit of having that capability from B but now you have a dependency on B. Connection is attractive.

 There’s a tension that grows as the number of pieces in a system grows if the pieces can connect.
 This doesn’t put an absolute bound on the number of pieces but it does increase costs as systems grow.
 At a certain point, the costs outweigh the benefits.
 In economics, this is Ronald Coase’s transaction cost theory of the firm.
 In software, it’s why we modularize.
 The 7 plus or minus two